benfrankel/bevy_jam_simulator/README.md

 ## Licenses

 ### Code
-- The CSS loader / spinner is MIT ([https://github.com/vineethtrv/css-loader]).
+- The CSS loader / spinner is MIT: https://github.com/vineethtrv/css-loader
-- The CSS background pattern is MIT ([https://github.com/Afif13/CSS-Pattern]).
+- The CSS background pattern is MIT: https://github.com/Afif13/CSS-Pattern
 - The remainder of the code is written by [Pyrious](https://github.com/benfrankel) and [necrashter](https://github.com/necrashter/), and is dual-licensed under MIT and Apache 2.0.

 ### Audio